-He honed his craft on candles and cake by entertaining at over 1000 children’s birthday parties.
+Jonathan honed his craft over candles and cake entertaining at more than 1000 children’s birthday parties.
 When Freeport Schools, on Long Island, made him storyteller in residence, he left Dr. Kissinger in 1989 to perform full time.

 Every year he enchants at hundreds of schools, libraries, historic sites, and festivals, by tailoring programs to each venue.
 Jonathan's best known for his solo shows of "The Legend of Sleepy Hollow" and "A Christmas Carol."
 He's been featured on The Today Show, The Travel Channel, CBS Sunday Morning, and the BBC.

 “If history were taught in the form of stories, it would never be forgotten.”